-What's 'Sweetbitter' About?
-The New Show Perfectly Sums Up Your Post-Grad Woes
+Here's The Show You Need To Watch That Perfectly Sums Up Your Post-Grad Problems

 Those of us caught in a professional limbo after college are more likely than not to pay our dues and work as a server in the immediate aftermath of these life changes.
 However, chances are that we don't all end up working in a high-class Manhattan restaurant alongside an eclectic bunch of staffers, like the main character of the new STARZ series Sweetbitter.
 Premiering on May 6, the show brings Stephanie Danler's bestselling 2016 novel to life in all of its post-grad relatability, so what's Sweetbitter about?